 3D printing speed is an integral consideration for any 3D printing project.
-After all, fast 3D printing saves time and money, allowing you to print more products or components over a shorter time period.
+After all, fast 3D printing saves time and money.
+It allows you to print more products or components over a shorter time period.

-But while 3D printing speed has increased dramatically as 3D printing technology advances, you still need to make sure that you’re not sacrificing quality in exchange for speed.
+3D printing speed has increased dramatically as 3D printing technology advances.
+However, you still need to make sure that you’re not sacrificing quality in exchange for speed.

 If you’re planning a new 3D printing project, here’s a useful guide to how fast 3D printing is.